vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The sequence parser does not directly write MIDI.
 It records semantic commands in a `SequenceProgram`; semantic executors never receive command bytes.
 The shared VM schedules those commands and produces musical events.
 MIDI conversion is another layer after that.

-> **Migration status:** Capcom SNES uses this semantic path.
-Akao, Akao SNES, Konami SNES, and NDS still use the legacy two-phase cursor adapter while they are migrated.
+> **Migration status:** Capcom SNES and NDS use this semantic path.
+Akao, Akao SNES, and Konami SNES still use the legacy two-phase cursor adapter while they are migrated.
 New format code should use the semantic path; the cursor API is compatibility infrastructure, not the target architecture.

 ### Synth/sample flow